Also on this page:

 One benefit of attending a big school like Louisiana State University is that there are a lot of housing options.
 Specifically, the university sets aside housing for full-time students 21 and older who have spouses and/or children so they can avoid the parties in the residence halls.
 Some smaller schools also have family housing — Nicholls State University has 20 one- and two-bedroom apartments.
 LSU-Eunice, on the other hand, has much less in the way of on-campus housing — just one group of apartments, in fact, because it’s a community college.
 But residents there can defer their rental payments until their financial aid package comes through.
 And keep in mind that some schools, including Louisiana Tech, require students to live on campus as long as a room is available, unless they’re married or living with parents.
 To determine what will work for you, use an online calculator to see how living on campus affects your budget compared to living further down the road.
 This exercise is tremendously useful, as colleges have a habit of overestimating off-campus costs.

-With two-bedroom apartments renting for under $800 in Louisiana and on-campus housing prices disproportionally increasing, the calculator may have shown you’d be better off living off campus with a roommate.
+With two-bedroom apartments going for cheap rents and on-campus housing prices disproportionately increasing, the calculator may have shown you’d be better off living with a roommate.
 If that’s the case, you can still leverage the college’s resources to find a place away from the rest of the student body.
 LSU has an attractive off-campus housing service website that allows you to search not only for a place in your budget but also for a roommate.
 Consider, too, that living away from campus entails more than just having a different landlord; it also affects your eating situation, as most campus residents are expected to purchase a meal plan.
-That’s why Nicholls State offers commuter meal plans, which it estimates can save off-campus students 19 to 26 percent off the sticker price for dining hall meals.
+That’s why Nicholls State offers commuter meal plans, which it estimates can save off-campus students 19% to 26% off the sticker price for dining hall meals.
 Once you’re aware of the costs and ready to find a place, go to LAHousingSearch.org or use student-centric sites like CampusRent.com.
 If you’re not to the point of being able to afford anything yet, look at the Louisiana Housing Corporation’s list of shelters or HomelessShelterDirectory.org.

 If you don’t qualify for state or federal assistance, utility companies often have their own programs, though sometimes these use the same eligibility guidelines as government agencies, as with CLECO’s CARE Program.
 Still, it’s advisable to see what the utility company can offer.
 CLECO, for instance, which supplies 23 of the parishes in Louisiana with electricity, also runs the Energy Emergency Deferred Billing Program, which allows consumers to spread payments out over a year if the state declares an energy emergency, and a Levelized Billing Plan, which protects users from summer spikes by making bills roughly equal over 12 months.